Welcome to the VEE 2018 conference website.

 - virtualization technologies applied to specific problem domains such as HPC, realtime, and power management.

-Please submit your paper through this link after reading the following submission instructions.
+Please submit your paper through vee18.hotcrp.com after reading the following submission instructions.

 Submissions must attack an interesting problem and clearly articulate their contribution relative to previous work.
 Submissions must be in ACM SIGPLAN proceedings format, 10-point type on 11-point leading, 7x9 inch text block, and two columns with .33 inch column separation, and submissions may not exceed 12 pages for full papers and 6 pages for short papers, excluding references.
 Word and LaTeX templates for this format are available at www.sigplan.org/authorInformation.htm (but please note that 10-point is not the default).
 Pages must be numbered, and submissions must be in PDF, legible when printed black and white on US Letter and A4 paper.
 All fonts must be embedded in the submitted PDF.
 Submissions violating the formatting guidelines may be rejected without review.